Gong

 Where Gong competes most effectively is on price.
 The Lowkite typically comes in noticeably cheaper than equivalent BRM sizes, which makes it an attractive option for riders buying their first parawing or those who don't want to pay a premium before they've committed fully to the sport.

-Ozone, coming from a paragliding background, offers a different angle again with the Powerpack.
+Ozone, coming from a paragliding background, offers a different angle again with the Pocket Rocket.
 If you're weighing up all three, our full review includes a more detailed comparison.

 Where to Buy the Gong Lowkite